-Lilly seems to consider Jupiter in this case as the major benefic, rather than the 8th house ruler.
+Lilly mentions this because he considers Jupiter as the major benefic, rather than the 8th house ruler.

-- The Sun makes no aspect to Saturn, the 6th house ruler, which describes illnesses.
+- The Sun makes no aspect to Saturn, the 6th house ruler.

-Lilly checks here, whether an illness might to be expected soon.
-But the lack of an aspect between AC ruler and Saturn describes this option to be unlikely.
+Lilly checks here, whether an illness is possibly to be expected soon.
+But the lack of an aspect between AC ruler and Saturn describes this option as unlikely.